Degree and Certificate

 Students are assigned as interns to public interest groups, associations or government agencies that are advocating for or against legislation, or to the research staffs of legislative caucuses or support agencies.

-Iowa's Capitol is located five minutes from the Drake campus.
-Its proximity to other state and federal offices, trade associations, union headquarters and public interest group agencies means students have numerous opportunities to learn first-hand how these institutions operate.
+Iowa's Capitol is located five minutes from campus.
+Drake's proximity to other state and federal offices, trade associations, union headquarters and public interest group agencies means students have numerous opportunities to learn first-hand how these institutions operate.

 The potential also exists for internships outside of Iowa.
 Students interested in exploring opportunities in other legislative settings - such as Washington, D.C. - can do so with prior approval and arrangements.